 Oracle pluggable databases

 For an Oracle pluggable database, there must be one database user (delphix_db) for the pluggable database and one common database user (c##delphix_db) for its container database.
-The createDelphixDBUser.sh script (located at the bottom of the page) should be run twice to create a CDB user and then a PDB user.
+The createDelphixDBUser.sh script can create both users.

 Enable Block Change Tracking (BCT).
 (Highly Recommended).
 Without BCT, incremental SnapSyncs must scan the entire database.